 - You don’t have to mix this dish halfway through, but it will help ensure that the pasta doesn’t stick together.
 This method will help improve the texture and taste of the finished dish.

-- I have never found that cream, milk or cheese based meals reheat very well.
-They often split and aren’t as enjoyable so because of this I wouldn’t recommend keeping any of the leftovers unless you don’t mind it cold.
+- I have never found that cream, milk, or cheese-based meals reheat very well.
+They often split and aren’t as enjoyable so because of this I wouldn’t recommend keeping any of the leftovers unless you don’t mind it cold or mixing it with other ingredients.

 I hope that you enjoy this slow cooker mac and cheese as much as I did!
 If you have a variation, feedback or had any trouble with this recipe, then please be sure to leave a comment below.